chazzka/clanekforest/clanek.md

 In this section we describe the Isolation Forest, pinpointing the changes made by Novelty Service.

+First, we need to set the attributes to the Novelty Service.

 We begin with a dataset of regular, conceivably little contaminated observations.
-Out of these observations, the batch of $$
+Out of these observations, the batch of $n$ items is selected.

 $$ranges = map(r_f , D)  \tag{5},$$